 The closing moments of the Mid-Season Invitational contained one of the biggest surprises in the history of international play.
 Before you get your hopes up, no SKT T1 weren't defeated by G2 Esports.
 Rather, Riot Games experienced their first security breach in the game's international history.
-During the closing ceremony, which not only featured the victorious SKT T1 but also the football legend Ronaldo as well as the famous Brazilian ADC player BrTT, a fan leaped from the stands and
+During the closing ceremony, which not only featured the victorious SKT T1 but also the football legend Ronaldo as well as the famous Brazilian ADC player BrTT, a fan leaped from the stands and dove onto the stage before being eventually removed from the event.
+While there was no injuries reported, not even for the fan who had just jumped more than ten feet straight down, it was still a chilling reminder of how much harm a lone lunatic could do if they so chose.

 The heated fan response, all of whom were calling into question Riot's ability to protect their players, eventually prompted the following statement from Riot on Reddit: